flomta/public-docs/models.md

 Meter's Medium is defined by a [Meter model](models.md#meter-model).

-One physical Meter can contain readings data for multiple physical mediums.
+One physical Meter can contain readings data for multiple physical [Mediums](models.md#medium).
 Eg cold AND hot water.
 Daily AND nightly electricity.
 And or combinations of multiple Mediums, eg 2 waters + heat etc. In such case each Medium is #mapped# as separate "logical" Meter.
 Logical meters share the same serial identification number, the logical distinction is done via _position_ and _position_name_.
+Typically, there could be up to 4 positions in a data record.

 In general Meter's serial number is not globally unique.
 It is only unique in one building context.

-The identification of how to decode relevant data from raw device data is done based on:
+The identification of how to decode relevant data from a raw device data is done based on:
-- [device type](models.md#device-type): specifying the general data format (bin/CSV/xml)
+- [device type](models.md#device-type): specifying the general data format (bin/CSV/xml).
+Determining how to read raw data records from a file.
 - CURRENTLY: parsed based on the record profile
 - FUTURE (needs implementing): based on pre-defined [Record Type](models.md#record-type)